ubugnu/reactnative-google-signin/README.md

   > If you got this error, just repeat steps with another app name (following my advice... this time!)
 - Download the configuration file (`google-services.json`), then put it inside the `./android/app/` folder
 - Connect your android device
-- Start the Metro server:
+- Run the Metro server:

 ```bash
 npx react-native start